 Daniel Helm, graduate assistant for the art, culture and technology course which exhibited “Experiments in Art, Film and Video” in October said that the opportunity for students to exhibit their projects mid-semester had an additional benefit for students.

-“Our class has students working with technologies completely new to them,” said Helm.
+“Our class has students working with technologies completely new to them,” Helm said.
 “The opportunity to showcase their earliest experiments with video game design really helped motivate the students to not only push through the steep learning curve rather quickly but also to do so in a way that thought about how their voice could be expressed through the technology.
 It can be a delicate balance to work both of those out at the same time, and I think the mid-semester exhibition provided a comfortable space for the students to be excited about the potential of a new medium and get quick feedback on how viewers responded to their work.”

 Jasmine Jones, also a senior in the Weizenhoffer College of Fine Arts, focused her contribution on the interactive qualities of art and what those qualities can provide to an audience.

-“Historically, I’ve found this type of engagement to be underestimated and a sort of ‘underdog’ approach to art and I explored it in my project Bouquet,” said Jones.
+“Historically, I’ve found this type of engagement to be underestimated and a sort of ‘underdog’ approach to art and I explored it in my project Bouquet,” Jones said.
 “Bouquet consisted of me having a moment with a participant and wrapping a part of their body with saran wrap and embedding rose petals and lavender, integrating a therapeutic factor into it.
 With this security, intimacy, and awareness of the human body in relation to one another in mind, nearly all my participants mentioned that they felt comforted, yet anxious.”

 In addition to the benefits of having their work displayed in the Fine Arts Library, the 2nd Friday events are a new experience for the students.